snorristurluson/exsim/blogposts/DeadlockingGenServers.md

 (if it hasn't already).
 The solar system also starts a **PhysicsProxy**, and the player starts a **Ship**.
 These are all GenServer processes.

+The source for this is up on GitHub: https://github.com/snorristurluson/exsim

 ## Player
 The player takes ownership of the TCP connection and handles communication with the game client (or bot).
 Incoming messages are parsed in *handle_info/2*